cloudfoundry/bosh-vsphere-cpi-release/docs/required_vcenter_privileges.md

 #### vCenter Folder/Datastore Privileges

 These privileges must be granted on any entities in a Datacenter the CPI will interact with.
-You will need to provide following permissions at an individual datastore level and at a folder level (In case you if you have inventory under a folder.)
+You will need to provide the following permissions at an individual datastore level and at the folder level (In case if you have your inventory under a folder.)

 <table id="vcenter-folder level/datastore level-privileges">
   <thead>